 The Criminal Justice Coordinating Council is also Georgia's designated State Administrative Agency; this means that CJCC is the state agency that applies to the U.S. Department of Justice for federal grants, and administers the redistribution of these grant funds to criminal justice agencies, including victim assistance programs.
-As Georgia's State Administrative Agency, the Criminal Justice Coordinating Council applies for two federal grants that support victim assistance programs in Georgia: the Victims of Crime Act (VOCA) grant and the Violence Against Women Act (VAWA) grant.
+As Georgia's State Administrative Agency, the Criminal Justice Coordinating Council applies for many federal grants that support victim assistance programs in Georgia.
+Currently the Council receives the following: the Victims of Crime Act (VOCA) grant, the STOP Violence Against Women Act (VAWA) grant, the Sexual Assault Services Program (SASP) grant, and the Safe Havens: Supervised Visitation Program grant.